Skip to content

 • start with a state page if you need the broad frame

-• use a segment when you want a bounded drive section
+• use a segment when you want one connected drive section

 • use a place page when you are deciding whether a town is worth the stop